Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, poison, 100 gp

-As a Bonus Action, you can use a vial of Basic Poison to coat one weapon or up to three pieces of ammunition.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can use a vial of Basic Poison to coat one weapon or up to three pieces of ammunition.
 A creature that takes Piercing or Slashing damage from the poisoned weapon or ammunition takes an extra 1d4 Poison damage.
 Once applied, the poison retains potency for 1 minute or until its damage is dealt, whichever comes first.

 ---